Theme

 Why it is included here

-DeerFlow is included because its source materials show longer agent workflows that combine research, coding, files, skills, memory, sub-agents, and controlled execution, making it useful for readers comparing practical agent orchestration.
+Use DeerFlow as a source check on longer agent workflows that combine research, coding, files, skills, memory, sub-agents, and controlled execution.

 Source links